By Erica Laceria on Jan 8, 2021 10:00:00 AM

 How Small Businesses Benefit From Buying Coverage

-These tips should help the small business owner see the value in choosing to purchase health insurance coverage:
+Here are some tips to help you show small business owners the value in purchasing health insurance coverage:

 - If you need to grab their attention, ask them how a serious illness or accident to themselves or an employee would affect their business without health insurance coverage?